Cathedral of Learning

 The Cathedral of Learning is a 42-story skyscraper that serves as the centerpiece of the University of Pittsburgh's (Pitt) main campus in the Oakland neighborhood of Pittsburgh, Pennsylvania.
 Standing at 535 ft, the 42-story Late Gothic Revival structure is the tallest educational building in the Western Hemisphere and the second-tallest university building (fifth-tallest educationally purposed building) in the world, after the main building of Moscow State University.
 It is also the second-tallest gothic-styled building in the world, after the Woolworth Building in Manhattan.
 The Cathedral of Learning was commissioned in 1921 and ground was broken in 1926 under general contractor Stone & Webster.
 The first class was held in the building in 1931 and its exterior finished in October 1934, prior to its formal dedication in June 1937.
 It is a Pittsburgh landmark listed in the National Register of Historic Places.

 Colloquially referred to as "Cathy" by Pitt students, the Cathedral of Learning is a steel-frame structure overlaid with Indiana limestone and contains more than 2,000 rooms and windows.
 It functions as a primary classroom and administrative center of the university, and is home to the Dietrich School of Arts and Sciences, the School of Social Work, and a number of its departments, as well as the Frederick Honors College.
 It houses multiple specialty spaces, including a studio theater, food court, study lounges, offices, computer and language labs, 31 Nationality Rooms, and a half-acre (2000 m^{2}, 22,000 ft^{2}), 4-story-high, vaulted, gothic study and event hall.
-The building contains noted examples of stained glass, stone, wood, and iron work and is often used by the university in photographs, postcards, and other advertisements.
+The building includes noted examples of stained glass, stone, wood, and iron work and is often used by the university in photographs, postcards, and other advertisements.